Levels (Avicii song): Background and release

 Bergling (pictured 2011) produced "Levels", and Tong (pictured 2009) hosted BBC Radio 1's Essential Mix, where "Levels" debuted.

-Tim Bergling was a Swedish DJ and electronic producer.
-He started music production as a teenager; he posted demos on a message board operated by Dutch producer Laidback Luke for feedback on his production.
+Bergling started music production as a teenager; he posted demos on a message board operated by Dutch producer Laidback Luke for feedback on his production.
 After Bergling won a 2008 BBC Radio 1 competition, the host, Pete Tong, issued the submitted track, "ManMan", as Bergling's first single.
 A few weeks later, club promoter Arash Pournouri would offer to manage Bergling's career toward success.
 Bergling adopted the stage name Avicii, named after a Buddhist term for a hell-like afterlife for sinners, and would release additional singles, with "Seek Bromance", a vocal remix of his track "Bromance", achieving mild crossover success.

 On the origins of "Levels", Bergling claimed in one interview that he wanted to use a vocal sample from Etta James's "Something's Got a Hold on Me" and was satisfied when combining it with the hook he would use for "Levels".
 According to a 2015 Quora answer by Bergling, he first discovered the sample in the Pretty Lights song "Finally Moving".
 Bergling chose to use the sample, he said in another interview, because of the "timeless" and "raw" nature of James' vocals.
 Following Bergling's death, DJ Mike Posner claimed that he was sent "Levels" by Avicii while it was still in production to provide vocals to it.
-Posner produced six "toplines" but did not use them, saying that, "they were good, but not ... the thing".
+Posner produced six "toplines" but did not use them, saying that "they were good, but not [...] the thing".

 Bergling first premiered an early version of "Levels" on 11 December 2010 as an untitled track for BBC Radio 1's Essential Mix, hosted by Pete Tong.
 Throughout 2011, he regularly performed "Levels" live in festivals and clubs, debuting the version with the Etta James vocal sample at the Ultra Music Festival 2011.
 Bergling and Pournouri drew upon these performances to promote the song on social media.
 During this time, a bootleg leak of "Levels" was posted on YouTube and gained almost 20 million views.
 The success of "Levels" on social media allowed Pournouri to make a deal with Universal Music Group to release the song as a single in Nordic countries.
-"Levels" was released via iTunes on 28 October 2011 in Australia, Denmark, Ireland, Netherlands, the United Kingdom, and Sweden.
+"Levels" was released via iTunes on 28 October 2011 in Australia, Denmark, Ireland, the Netherlands, the United Kingdom, and Sweden.
 After another deal brokered by another manager, Troy Carter, "Levels" was released in the United States on 31 October 2011.